isomerpages/govtech-im8/_catalog/Access Control.md

 ### Control Statement

-Perform an access review every [ac-4_prm_1] day(s) and remove unauthorised or unintended access rights within [ac-4_prm_2] day(s).
+Perform an access review every [ac-4_prm_1] day(s) and remove unauthorised or unintended privileged access rights within [ac-4_prm_2] day(s).

 ### Control Recommendations

-Use tools such as AWS IAM Access Advisor or Azure AD Access Review to facilitate and manage access reviews.
+For privileged user accounts in applications, implement automated review workflows or reports.
+For cloud service provider accounts and roles, use tools such as AWS IAM Access Advisor or Azure AD Access Review to facilitate and manage access reviews.

 ### Risk Statement